saucelabs/sauce-school/codelabs/Module5_SeleniumJS.md

-### Set Up Proxy Environment
+### Set Sauce Connect Tunnel Capability

-Since you are using environment variables in our `config.js` file, you update them to be used in our tests as well.
-We will need to specify username, access key, as well as the tunnel name (the tunnel identifier).
-One you have Sauce connect proxy up and running, update `config.js`:
+Since you are using environment variables in our `config.js` file, for your `SAUCE_USERNAME `and` SAUCE_ACCESS_KEY, `we will set up an environment variable for your` SAUCE_TUNNEL` as well.
+This variable will store the tunnel identifier, so after you start up a Sauce Connect tunnel, you can run your tests using it.
+First, lets add the code to use it:\.

-First, we will need to add in
+First, we will need to add in a new set of capabilities called `sauceW3C` for when you want to run your tests through a tunnel on Sauce.
+Update `config.js` like so:

 ```